tenjohokwen/4frika/readme_usage.md

 ------
 * Dependencies
 * Added maven plugin which will do migrations and corresponding flyway-[env].properties files for portability's sake(src/main/resources/config)
+* The default location of the configuration file is the same same folder as the pom, that's why I had to explicitly specify one located in the resources folder
 * Used default location for migration scripts (src/main/resources/db/migration)
 * Used default versioning Vxx
 * Added flyway test lib (runs migration scripts before each test thanks to @FlywayTest annotation and FlywayTestExecutionListener)